PierreDuc/ts-method-cache/README.md

 The current storage methods are:

 - Memory Cache *clears after browser refresh or restart*
-- Session Cache *clears after closing the browser (cannot be used inside node)*
+- Session Cache *clears after closing the browser (cannot be used inside node, acts like `MemoryCache` if used in node)*
-- Storage Cache *clears after clearing the storage (cannot be used inside node)*
+- Storage Cache *clears after clearing the storage (cannot be used inside node, acts like `MemoryCache` if used in node)*

 ## Prerequisites